 The Divorce, Dissolution and Separation Act 2020

 Parliament eventually responded to the mounting pressure and a Bill was introduced on 12 June 2019.
 The Bill received Royal Assent on 25 June 2020 and the Divorce, Dissolution and Separation Act 2020 was passed.
-The Act was initially intended be operative from Autumn 2021 but had been pushed back.
-It has now been confirmed that Parliament are working towards the Act coming into force on 6th April 2022.
-The new law will apply to both divorce and the dissolution of civil partnerships.
+The Act was initially intended to be operative from Autumn 2021 but had been pushed back.
+It came into force on 6th April 2022.
+The new law applies to both divorce and the dissolution of civil partnerships.

-The most significant change to the legislation is the that the petitioning party will no longer need to establish fault The new law will allow one party, or a couple, to jointly petition for divorce, which will be achieved by the making a statement of irretrievable breakdown, which will not require any explanation, and which cannot be contested.
+The most significant change to the legislation is that the petitioning party will no longer need to establish fault.
+The new law allows one party, or a couple, to jointly petition for divorce, which will be achieved by making a statement of irretrievable breakdown, which will not require any explanation, and which cannot be contested.

 The new legislation has disposed of the terms “decree nisi” and “decree absolute” and introduced plain English terminology which is fit for the modern age.
 The decree nisi will now be the “conditional divorce order” and the decree absolute the “final divorce order”.

-1. The requirement to meet one of the ‘five facts’ will be removed, and the parties will only be required to produce a statement of irretrievable breakdown.
+• The requirement to meet one of the ‘five facts’ is removed, and the parties will only be required to produce a statement of irretrievable breakdown.

-2. It will no longer be possible for a spouse to contest the divorce, even if only one party believes that the marriage has irretrievable broken down.
+• It is no longer be possible for a spouse to contest the divorce, even if only one party believes that the marriage has irretrievably broken down.

-3. Either one party, or a couple, will be able to jointly petition for divorce,
+• Either one party, or a couple, are able to jointly petition for divorce.

 The procedure: